groupdocs-viewer/GroupDocs.Viewer-Docs/nodejs-java/getting-started/system-requirements.md

 * Mac OS X

-## Supported Frameworks

-GroupDocs.Viewer for Node.js supports frameworks versions listed below.
-For more platform support please check [GroupDocs.Viewer](https://products.groupdocs.com/viewer) page.

-* Node.js 16 or above
-* J2SE 8.0 (1.8) or above (*for example Java 17*)

 ## Development Environments

-GroupDocs.Viewer for Node.js can be used to develop applications in any development environment that targets Java, but the following environments are explicitly supported:

-* Eclipse
-* IntelliJ NetBeans
-* IntelliJ IDEA
-* VS Code etc.
+GroupDocs.Viewer for Node.js requirements Node.js and Java.
+You  can use any text editor like Atom, Sublime, Visual Studio Code, etc.